Codingapo/anikoto-epi/README.md

 The API works in two modes:

 1. **Fast mode**
-   Fetches the Anikoto watch page, extracts the internal Anikoto series ID, then calls `anikotoapi.site`.
+   Fetches the Anikoto watch page, extracts the internal Anikoto series ID

-2. **Slow fallback mode**
-   If `anikotoapi.site` is offline or returns invalid data, the API falls back to the slower Anikoto scraping/AJAX method.

-The final response always rewrites MegaPlay embed links to your own SupaPlay domain.

 ---

 ## Example